koriol/koriol.github.io/grcac-phase-4.md

 > *Fig 15.1: SIEM Onboarding—Activating Microsoft Sentinel on the existing 'law' Log Analytics Workspace.
 This centralizes all security telemetry for the NYC-Franchise-Prod environment, providing the 'Single Pane of Glass' required for real-time incident detection and response.*

 ***
+### Connecting the NYC-Linux-VM: Finding the Modern Data Connector
 To centralize security intelligence for the NYC Franchise, I onboarded Microsoft Sentinel onto the existing law Log Analytics Workspace.
 While the compute resource (NYC-Linux-VM) is located in East US 2 and the workspace in East US, I made the architectural decision to utilize the existing workspace to maintain a consolidated audit trail.
 This transition elevates the environment from basic logging to a full Cloud-Native SIEM, enabling automated threat detection and response in alignment with NIST 800-53 AU-1 (Audit and Accountability Policy).

 <u>**Applied Skills**</u>